Why do I need a licence?

-Daventry District Council are not satisfied that accommodation, staffing or management standards are suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo; or
+West Northants Council (Daventry Area) are not satisfied that accommodation, staffing or management standards are suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo; or

 the applicant, or if the applicant is an incorporated company, the company or any of the company's directors, managers, secretaries or other similar officers, or a keeper in the zoo, has been convicted of any offence involving the ill-treatment of animals.

 Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is set.

 The Secretary of State, after consulting with West Northants Council (Daventry Area), may direct the attachment one or more conditions to a licence.